sdementen/piecash/docs/source/doc/doc.rst

 Ready to use scripts
 ====================

-The following 'experimental' scripts are available:
+The `piecash` script offers the following features:

+.. command-output:: piecash -h

+To export data out of a GnuCash book:

-.. command-output:: pc-export -h
+.. command-output:: piecash export -h

-- usage: piecash_ledger.py [-h] gnucash_filename

-  Output to screen a ledger-cli representation of the gnucash file (http://www.ledger-cli.org/)

-- usage: piecash_toqif.py [-h] gnucash_filename

-  Output to screen a QIF representation of the gnucash file

-None of these scripts can damage your files.
-However, their output may be inaccurate/false (they haven't been fully tested).
-You can also run the script on a gnucash file that is already opened by GnuCash.
+You can also run the  `piecash` script on a gnucash file that is opened by GnuCash at the same time.
-To produce a file, just redirect the output to a file as (e.g. "piecash_toqif.py mybook.gnucash > mybook.qif").

 For more information on how to use piecash, please refer to the Tutorials on :doc:`Using existing objects <../tutorial/index_existing>` and